How I Work

 I will read through the essay line by line.
 I apologize in advance for this thing that I do where I start muttering to myself about writing stuff and come off like rain man.
 What I try to do is include the student in whatever changes I wish to make.
 Instead of rewriting a sentence, I’ll ask what you are trying to say in it, and then we may come up with a better replacement together.

-We will do this for every sentence in the essay, and then probably go over everything again to double-check that the work is what we both want.
+We will do this for every sentence in the essay and then probably go over everything again to double-check that the work is what we both want.
 I work quickly, and the closest thing I do to a magic trick is to convert an essay into a polished, submittable draft in like 18 minutes.
 You’ll be into it.

-6) Rarely the essay will still need another draft to finish, but most often, the piece is pretty much done once we’ve gone over it.
-I’ve found that once a work passes that 90% competency barrier, further attempts to rewrite it just make it different, not better.
+6) Rarely the essay will still need another draft to finish; most often, the piece is pretty much done once we’ve gone over it.
+I’ve found that once a work passes that 90% competency barrier, further attempts to rewrite it make it different, not better.
 It’s arrogant of me to say, but it’s true: When I say a piece is good, I mean it.
 Because if it weren’t, I would still be trying to fix it.

 7) Then it’s mostly done.
 Mostly.
 At this point, I like to put the essay away and forget about it.
 Too much staring at one document makes it harder and harder to view it objectively.
 We will sit and wait on it until a week or two before the piece is due to be submitted.
 It is then that I will take one more look at it alone.
-All I will be doing then is copy editing it and making sure everything is exactly how I want it.
+All I will be doing then is copy editing it and making sure everything is precisely how I want it.
 I’ll also put it through Grammarly, which rules and I’m using right now.
 There’s not much to talk about, so I just handle it myself at 4 AM when I feel restless.
 I don’t make major changes to the plot or analysis or anything; I just make sure everything is what it should be.

 8) Then you send it in.
 More virtual high-fives!
 Maybe even a virtual reward?!?!
 I ask that students take one last look over everything to make sure no typos or mistakes found their way through.
 Besides that, send it, dog.
 I’m a pretty chill guy, but one of the few things that will make me less chill is if you decide to make any last-minute content changes right before you submit.
 I have so many reasons.
 If you want to change something, Email me about it, and I’ll help you out.